boostercloud/booster/website/docs/10_going-deeper/data-migrations.md

 **Note that Data migrations are only available in the Azure provider at the moment.**

-Here is an example of how you might use the `@DataMigration` decorator and the `Booster.migrateEntity` method to update the quantity of the first item in a cart:
+Here is an example of how you might use the `@DataMigration` decorator and the `Booster.migrateEntity` method to update the quantity of the first item in a cart (**Notice that at the time of writing this document, the method `Booster.entitiesIDs` used in the following example is only available in the Azure provider, so you may need to approach the migration differently in AWS.**):

 ```typescript
 @DataMigration({